Tsuneari Fukuda: Early life

 From 1925, he attended Tokyo No. 2 Junior High School, which was also known for liberal education.
 In 1930, he was admitted to the elite Urawa High School in Saitama Prefecture, where he enrolled in a humanities and English language course.
-The school was enveloped in a wave of left-wing student movements taking place across Japan at that time, but Fukuda never participated.
+The school was enveloped in a wave of left-wing student activism taking place across Japan at that time, but Fukuda never participated.
 During his high-school years, he developed an interest in literature and drama, and was particularly drawn to the works of Hardy and Shakespeare.
-In an article published in the school newspaper, Fukuda criticised the politicisation of art in the then popular shingeki theatrical genre, which was often used a vehicle for leftist thought.
+In an article published in the school newspaper, Fukuda criticised the politicisation of art in the then popular shingeki theatrical genre, which was often used as a vehicle for leftist thought.
 Around this time, he wrote his first play, called Aru machi no hito (或る街の人), and submitted it to a new playhouse called Tsukiji-za run by shingeki actor Kyōsuke Tomoda.
 It received honourable mention, but was never performed.

 In 1933, he matriculated at Tokyo Imperial University, where he read English literature, graduating in 1936.
 His thesis, which was written in English, was entitled "Moral Problems in D. H. Lawrence".
 In the paper, Fukuda used works such as Lady Chatterley's Lover and Sons and Lovers to examine individualistic, modern man's capability for love.
 The whereabouts of this text are unknown.
 During his years at university, Fukuda worked as a private teacher to support his family, as his father had fallen into financial difficulties.
 Living at home, away from the intellectual safe space of the university dormitories, Fukuda retained a willingness to learn from everyday people that was rare in Shōwa-era intellectuals.